June Ward Gayle

 He served as member of the Democratic State central committee and of the State executive committee.

-High sheriff of Owen County 1892-1896.
+Gayle served as Deputy sheriff of Owen County from 1892 to 1896.

 He was an unsuccessful candidate for State auditor in 1899.

 He engaged in banking and in the tobacco business.

 Gayle was elected as a Democrat to the Fifty-sixth Congress to fill the vacancy caused by the death of Evan E. Settle and served from January 15, 1900, to March 3, 1901.

-He resumed his former business activities.
+He resumed his former business activities after his term in Congress.

 He died in Owenton, Kentucky, on August 5, 1942.

 He was interred in New Liberty Cemetery, New Liberty, Kentucky.